Cyberpsychology: Social media

 Additionally, one study found that social rejection or ostracism in an immersive virtual environment has a negative impact on affect (emotion), in the same way, that ostracism negatively impacts emotions in real life contexts.
 These findings do not demonstrate causality: relationship maintenance behaviors, such as surveillance and monitoring, are indicators of current levels of trust within the relationship.
 This suggests that certain behaviors on social media may be predicting negative outcomes, rather than causing them.
-When it comes to technology lot of people do not know when something has gone wrong until it goes wrong.
+When it comes to technology, a lot of people do not know when something has gone wrong until it goes wrong.

 Another byproduct of social media use is the "fear of missing out", or FOMO.
 This fear develops from a user's repetitive and obsessive status-checking of "friend" status updates and posts related to social events or celebrations resulting in a feeling of being "left out" if these events are not experienced.
 There is also the closely related fear of being missed (FOBM), or the fear of invisibility.
 This fear involves an obsessive need to provide constant status updates on one's own personal, day-to-day life, movements, travel, events, etc. unable to "un-plug".
 Evidence suggests this type of anxiety is a mediating factor in increased social media use and decreased self-esteem.
 Users see only the joyous or entertaining experiences in a friend's life and compares them to their own lesser experiences.
 Underestimating peers negative experiences correlates with greater loneliness and lower overall life satisfaction.
 Inviting constant comparisons inevitably lowers self-esteem and feelings of self-worth; hence, Facebook and other social media accounts appear to exploit a vulnerability in human nature.

 Short videos and memes are another aspect often seen in social media.
 Platforms like TikTok have been shown to negatively affect young college-aged adults with mental disorders as a result of their frequent usage as shown by one Chinese study which found negative cognition tendencies resulting in negative emotions.
-There is a murder inspired from a movie Halloween which was later uploaded in Tiktok by a murderer.
+There is a murder inspired from a movie Halloween which was later uploaded in TikTok by a murderer.
 While getting arrested, she also mentioned, How she Michael Myers her big sister.
 Other researchers have also explored the manifestation of factitious disorder and dissociative identity disorder among recurrent users of social media platforms like TikTok.
 Memes, created images meant to inspire humor, have been shown to help people to interact successfully with other people online and to build a shared positive experience and allowing a glimpse into the formation of culture and language.